BenOvermyer/benovermyer.com/content/kb/books.md

 17. _The Stone Sky_ by N.K.
 Jemisin
 18. _The Silver Gryphon_ by Mercedes Lackey
 19. _Magic's Pawn_ by Mercedes Lackey
+20. _Magic's Promise_ by Mercedes Lackey
+21. _Magic's Price_ by Mercedes Lackey

 ## 2022